 Fluor organized the engineering project into eight area teams, each taking ownership and responsibility that included its own purchasing and scheduling.
 It was the only way to get the job done, as far as Fluor was concerned, because the engineers were there to react quickly to changes.

 Work took place 12 hours a day during two shifts, at night lit by football stadium lights.
 The need for electricians, welders, engineers, and construction managers skyrocketed, peaking at 3,300 in early June - 2,500 of whom were hired from the pool of professionals in Fluor.
 Before anyone could start work on the project, he or she had to go through Fluor's safety training program.
 Safety would not be compromised.

 To support the fast track project, Fluor was able to call on its global network of suppliers to provide critical shipments of steel and other materials for construction.
-AMECO, a Fluor subsidiary, provided construction equipment, tools, and materials.
+A Fluor subsidiary, provided construction equipment, tools, and materials.